Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

         * S = Byte32
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O, network, or database error that is unrelated to the parameters passed by the caller.
+* ``` setRegistrationUtxO ``` \
+  Sets the arbitrary box ID to bind to this policy.
+This value provides uniqueness that can be checked by the protocol to know if this group policy has been generated previously.
+This box ID must be unique for policy registrations across transactions.
+    * *Parameters*
+      * ` boxId ` \
+      The Box ID
+        * Type: Box.Id
+        * Optional: no
+    * *Returns* \
+      Result
+        * S = <*implementation defined*> \
+      An implementation specific value denoting a succesful update is returned.
+        * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
+            * An I/O, network, or database error that is unrelated to the parameters passed by the caller.

 #### Implementation Notes